microsoft/net-offloads/quic-encryption-offload.md

 The `InformationBuffer` field of the `NDIS_OID_REQUEST` for this OID also contains a pointer to an `NDIS_QUIC_CONNECTION`, but only the `Port`, `Address Family`, `Address`, `ConnectionIdLength`, and `ConnectionId` fields are used.

 The `Operation` field of each `NDIS_QUIC_CONNECTION` in the OID `InformationBuffer` array determines whether that connection is being added or removed.
 A single OID can therefore both add and remove connections.

+The `Status` field of each `NDIS_QUIC_CONNECTION` is an output from the miniport to reflect the result of trying to offload the connection.
+This allows for individual connections to succeed or fail, without failing the entire OID.

 ## Sending Packets